albertllousas/kotlin-sql-libs-comparison/readme.md

     )
 ```
 All the code [here](/src/main/kotlin/com/alo/sqllibscomparison/infrastructure/persistence/jooq/TodoListDomainMapper.kt).

+Notice that we are not dealing with abstracted results, we have specific record definitions both for TodoListRecord
+ and TaskRecord.

-In terms of type-safety, we are totally covered, since Jooq generate a specific record for each table with all the
+In terms of type-safety, we are totally covered, since Jooq generate specifics record for each table with all the
  types defined in out schema, **we are safe at compile time :)**

  ### One to Many